rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ```

 In this version, the terminal document returns a new version of itself in the
-response of a key event.
+response to a key event.
 So there is no way to apply the new style projection
-because it is embedded in the document.
+because it is currently embedded in the document.

 What if we wrote the driver like this instead: